Dave-team/Knowledge-base/Business-Intelligence/Looker.md

 - Table calculations, scheduling
 - Building dashboards

+## Looker tips
+Option + click a field and it takes you the place in LookML Command - J to navigate to files
+Command + click and then drag to have multiple cursors at once Fold LookML by adding the code between curly brackets

 ## Open source tools
 - Lookmlint: catch style issues, unused views, semicolons in derived table SQL, raw SQL references in joins, and more.
 - LAMS (Look at Me Sideways): official LookML styler and linter